-We teach science in the Reception class as an integral part of the topic work covered during the year.
+We teach science in Reception as an integral part of the topic work covered during the year.
 As Reception is part of the Early Years Foundation Stage, we relate the scientific aspects of the children's work to the objectives set out in Early Learning Goal 14: Understanding of the World: The World.